TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 MVB :AREA_2, 255  ; 8-bit integer limit
 ```

 Note that providing a literal over the limit for a given instruction will not result in an error.
 Instead, the **upper** bits that do not fit in the specified size will be truncated.
-All 64-bits will still be assembled into the binary (literals are **always** assembled to 8 bytes).
+All 64 bits will still be assembled into the binary (literals are **always** assembled to 8 bytes).

 For example: